jc-prg/remote/README.md

 * Broadlink RM 3 Mini - Infrared receiver/sender
 * Several ONKYO devices with API (see section modelsets in the file eiscp-commands.yaml in https://github.com/miracle2k/onkyo-eiscp)
+* KODI server (e.g. also installed on the Raspberry PI)
 * *Other devices easily can be integrated*

 ## Used Sources